 In 1998, NASA accepted a new astronaut candidate of Indian descent named Sunita Williams.
 In February 2000, Williams and Chawla flew an airplane from Pennsylvania to Houston together.
 Williams had a background in Navy helicopters and Chawla had more experience in light aircraft like the Piper Super Cub.
 During the trip, the engine gave out while the airplane was coming down for a landing.
 Chawla landed safety and an investigation revealed that the magnetos that supplied electricity to the spark plugs had quit.
 Both Williams and Chawla swore that they had done nothing to cause the problem and the exact cause was never discovered.

 During the summer of 2000, Chawla was assigned to the crew of STS-107.
 She was delighted to have a chance to fly in space again.
 The crew quickly pulled together under the capable leadership of Shuttle Commander Rick Husband.
 The tradition of astronaut pranks continued when Chawla’s husband, Harrison, served coffee to Ilan Ramon in a cup that had a realistic picture of a cockroach painted inside.
 Ramon was barely rattled.
-Harrison continued his needling of Ramon by coming up with a fictional essay about his alternate music career that was read aloud to the amusement of the crew.
+Harrison continued his needling of Ramon by coming up with a fictional essay about the music career that Ramon might have had in an alternate universe that was read aloud to the amusement of the crew.